CCA-Public/digital-archives-manual/guides/unusual.md

 The Authorities tab can be used to assign name authorities from LCNAF, VIAF, FAST, and Wikipedia.
 Current descriptive practices at CCA do not involve in-depth subject analysis; however, assigning authorities at this phase might be useful for later description and access, particularly when populating the "Names" field for file-level description.

 <a name="emailexport"></a>
-#### Export, SIPs, AIPs, and DIPs
+#### Export to the Delivery module

 When you have finished reviewing all emails, you can export the emails to the next ePADD modules, Discovery and Delivery.
 To do so:

 1. Click the Export tab at the top of the screen.
 2. Under "Export messages and attachments," click Browse, and choose C:/Users/user.
 Click Export (NOT "Export to MBOX").
 This may take some time.
 It will save two module folders: "ePADD archive of (archive creator) - delivery" and "ePADD archive of (archive creator) - discovery."
 The discovery folder is not used at CCA and can be deleted.
 More information about the delivery module is in the next section.
 3. You may also wish to export just the email attachments, or CSV files of the assigned authorities or email subject lines based on the processing needs for a particular collection; these options are also available on this screen.
+Note that they will export EVERYTHING from the Appraisal module, including the materials flagged "Do Not Transfer."

 Note that the final MBOX file should not be exported from the Appraisal module, as it will include all of the restricted material.